mekkablue/ShowInterpolations/README.md

 1. Open a glyph in Edit View.
 2. Use *View > Show Interpolations* to toggle the preview of the instances.

-To center the interpolations under the frontmost layer, Ctrl- or right-click anywhere in the canvas to invoke the context menu, and choose *Center Interpolations* (de: *Interpolationen zentrieren*, fr: *Centrer interpolations*, es: *Centrar interpolaciones*).
+To center the interpolations under the frontmost layer, Ctrl- or right-click anywhere in the canvas to invoke the context menu, and choose
+*Center Interpolations*
+(de: *Interpolationen zentrieren*,
+fr: *Centrer interpolations*,
+es: *Centrar interpolaciones*).

 ![Toggle the centering of interpolations via the context menu](ShowInterpolationsContextMenu.png "Show Interpolations Context Menu")

 To toggle the setting back, open the context menu again, and choose *Do Not Center Interpolations* (de: *Interpolationen nicht zentrieren*, es: *No centrar las interpolaciones*, fr: *Ne pas centrer les interpolations*).

+Alternatively, you can also align at a certain node.
+To do that, select a node, bring up the context menu, and choose *Align Interpolations at Selected Node*
+(de: *Interpolationen an ausgewähltem Punkt ausrichten*,
+es: *Alinear las interpolaciones a nodo seleccionado*,
+fr: *Aligner les interpolations au point selectionné*).
+The node in question will then be marked with a star.
+To cancel point alignment, select the starred node, and choose *Do not Align Interpolations at Selected Node*
+(de: *Interpolationen nicht an ausgewähltem Punkt ausrichten*,
+es: *No alinear las interpolaciones a nodo seleccionado*,
+fr: *Ne pas aligner les interpolations au point selectionné*) from the context menu.

 ### Custom Parameter